laurinpaech/segme-net/README.md

 - does perturbation of images during runtime, perturbations are currently defined in main in data_gen_args.
 - It's fast, maybe 1-2min per epoch
 - i manually split the training data into train and valid (90 images/ 10 images).
 In submission mode, uses all 100 images for training

-#### stuff to test/explore

-- how they calculate loss on kaggle, and maybe write a loss which is similar
-- weighted loss, i.e. roads are valued higher in loss
-- leaky relu (might help)
-- changes on a model level, haven't tested anything
-- impact of perturbations, what helps, what doesn't

 ### How to use